MetaDocencia/SitioWeb/content/en/Proyecto/gobernanza-2022/index.md

 image:
   caption:
   alt_text: "MetaDocencia's logo"
-linktitle: Collaborative design of our Governance
+linktitle: Collaborative Governance
-summary: Process of collective learning to develop a transparent model for strategic decision-making, designed from and for our cultural and regional context.
+summary: How we elaborate a model designed from and for our cultural and regional context.
 title: Collaborative design of our Governance
 spellcheck: true
 authors: